zimzalabean/waggle/README.md

 # waggle

-Run prepare_db to create the all the necessary tables.
+Run prepare_db to create all the necessary tables.